 Detailed study of the baseflow and groundwater component of the baseflow discharges was conducted during the 2009 groundwater Reserve determination study.
 In our opinion the baseflow mechanism has not changed significantly in the Thukela catchments, and the 2009 baseflow values are still regarded as applicable.
-Only areas where significant land use changes, i.e. wherever deforestation has occurred, will an increase in baseflow result - a land use assessment will be conducted using timeseries satellite to verify land use changes in quaternary catchments.
-For the long-term, the baseflow figures provided in the 2009 Reserve determination are regarded as a high-level assessment of groundwater contribution to baseflow - the Herold Method was applied, and correlated with Pitman, Hughes, and Van Tonder (DWS, 2009).
+Only areas where significant land use changes, i.e., wherever deforestation has occurred, will an increase in baseflow result - a land use assessment will be conducted using timeseries satellite to verify land use changes in quaternary catchments.
+For the long-term, the baseflow figures provided in the 2009 Reserve determination are regarded as a high-level assessment of groundwater contribution to baseflow - the Herold Method was applied, and correlated with Pitman, Hughes, and van Tonder (DWS, 2009).
 A survey of the wetland areas in the catchment will be conducted and those wetlands with a clear hydraulic connection to a local groundwater source(s) will be identified.
-Where information on water quality and groundwater elevations are available, dependence on groundwater will be assessed as well as considering abstraction of groundwater for domestic use or other supplies.
-Where information on water quality and groundwater will be assessed as well as limited on development, i.e. abstraction of groundwater for supplies.
+Where information on water quality and groundwater elevations are available, dependence on groundwater will be assessed as well as considering abstraction of groundwater elevations are available, dependence on groundwater source as well as limited on development, i.e., abstraction of groundwater for supplies.
 There are many important wetlands in the Thukela catchment.
 They are concentrated in three areas: